scala/improvement-proposals/content/dedented-string-literals.md

 - The first newline after the opening `'''`
 - The final newline and any whitespace before the closing `'''`
-- Any indentation up to the position of the closing `'''`
+- Any indentation on every line up to the position of the closing `'''`

 The opening `'''` MUST be followed immediately by a newline, and the trailing `'''` MUST be preceded by a newline followed by whitespace characters.
 Lines within the